Plan the conversation carefully.

 Check the real moment

-This is a repair moment where apology that feels incomplete should create accountability, changed behavior, and enough breathing room for the other person to choose their own pace.
+This is a repair moment where how to respond to an apology that feels incomplete should create accountability, changed behavior, and enough breathing room for the other person to choose their own pace.

 Less useful